Guide

 Buyer intent signals show up in public conversations long before someone fills out a demo form.

-Reddit, Hacker News, Dev.to, Stack Overflow, Lobsters, Bluesky, YouTube, niche communities, and web discussions are full of people describing problems in their own words.
-That language is more honest than what you get from polished marketing-site forms.
+Reddit, Hacker News, Dev.to, Stack Overflow, Lobsters, Bluesky, X, YouTube, niche communities, and broader web discussions are full of people describing problems in their own words.
+That language is more honest than what you get from polished marketing-site forms, and it tells you where demand is already in motion.

 How do you know a signal is high intent?